 Much of the information in this section comes from MND Australia's evidence-based fact sheets, which explore interventions that research has shown to help people live better for longer with MND.
 We hope you will find it useful.
-Please contact your Field Worker for further advice and guidance.
+Please contact your Support Worker for further advice and guidance.

 Multidisciplinary care helps you live better, and may help you to live longer, with MND.